underscoreio/essential-scala/src/pages/traits/working-with-data.md

 2. pattern matching in the base trait; and
 3. pattern matching in an external object (as in the `Diner` example above).

 Which should we use?
 The first two methods give the same result: a method defined on the classes of interest.
 We should use whichever is more convenient.
 This normally ends up being pattern matching on the base trait as it requires less code duplication.

-When we implement a method in the classes of interest everything we can have only one implementation of the method, and everything that method requires to work must be contained within the class and parameters we pass to the method.
-When we implement methods using pattern matching in an external object we can provide multiple implementations (multiple `Diner`s in the example above).
+When we implement a method in the classes of interest we can have only one implementation of the method, and everything that method requires to work must be contained within the class and parameters we pass to the method.
+When we implement methods using pattern matching in an external object we can provide multiple implementations, one per object (multiple `Diner`s in the example above).

 The general rule is: if a method only depends on other fields and methods in a class it is a good candidate to be implemented inside the class.
 If the method depends on other data (for example, if we needed a `Cook` to make dinner) consider implementing is using pattern matching outside of the classes in question.
 If we want to have more than one implementation we should use pattern matching and implement it outside the classes.

 ### Object-Oriented vs Functional Extensibility

+In classic functional programming style we have no objects, only data without methods and functions.
+This style of programming makes extensive use of pattern matching.
+We can mimic it in Scala using the algebraic data type pattern and pattern matching in methods defined on external objects.

+Classic object oriented style uses polymorphism and allow open extension of classes.
+In Scala terms this means no sealed traits.

+What are the tradeoffs we make in the two different styles?

+One advantage of functional style is it allows the compiler to help us more.
+By sealing traits we are telling the compiler it knows all the possible subtypes of that trait.
+It can then tell us if we miss out a case in our pattern matching.
+This is especially useful if we add or remove subtypes later in development.
+We could argue we get the same benefit from object-oriented style, as we must implement all methods defined on the base trait in any subtypes.
+This is true, but in practice classes with a large number of methods are very difficult to maintain and we'll inevitably end up factoring some of the code into different classes -- essentially duplicating the functional style.

-There is a fundamental difference between the kind of extensibility that object-oriented style (polymorphism, assuming traits are not sealed) and functional style (pattern matching, with sealed traits) gives us.
+This doesn't mean functional style is to be preferred in all cases.
+There is a fundamental difference between the kind of extensibility that object-oriented style and functional style gives us.
 With OO style we can easily add new data, by extending a trait, but adding a new method requires us to change existing code.
 With functional style we can easily add a new method but adding new data requires us to modify existing code.
 In tabular form:

 +--------+-------------------------+-------------------------+
 |        | Add new method          | Add new data            |